 Spottiswoode & His Enemies features John Young (bass), Tim Vaill (drums), Candace DeBartolo (saxophone), Kevin Cordt (trumpet), Riley McMahon (guitar, mandolin, glockenspiel), and Tony Lauria (piano, accordion, keyboards).

 In addition to working with the band, Spottiswoode has released three acclaimed solo albums and the much-praised IMA-nominated duo record, S&M, with band guitarist Riley McMahon.
 New York chanteuse Bronwen Exter also covered thirteen of the Englishman's loungier songs for her beautiful debut album, Elevator Ride.

 Spottiswoode’s songwriting has drawn comparisons to Leonard Cohen, Ray Davies, Tom Waits, Nick Cave, David Bowie, Randy Newman and many others.
 Still, he is his own man.
 He composes mostly on guitar, sometimes on piano and occasionally in his head - "very rarely, but those are often my best."
-His tunes have been performed and recorded by numerous artists and featured in a variety of television shows and films (She’s Out Of My League, The Ledge, Tart, Bridget, Bloodline) as well as in his own short film, The Gentleman, which he wrote, directed and scored and which played for several years on the Independent Film Channel.
+His tunes have been performed and recorded by numerous artists and featured in a variety of television shows and films (A Street Cat Named Bob, She’s Out Of My League, The Ledge, Tart, Bridget, Bloodline, Kingdom) as well as in his own short film, The Gentleman, which he wrote, directed and scored and which played for several years on the Independent Film Channel.